lino-framework/book/docs/specs/noi/tickets.rst

 ===== =========================================== ==========
  ID    Summary                                     Project
 ----- ------------------------------------------- ----------
+ 116   Ticket 116                                  research
- 115   Ticket 115                                  linö
+ 115   Ticket 115                                  docs
- 114   Ticket 114                                  shop
- 113   Ticket 113                                  research
+ 113   Ticket 113                                  linö
- 112   Ticket 112                                  docs
+ 112   Ticket 112                                  shop
+ 111   Ticket 111                                  research
  ...
- 23    Ticket 23                                   research
- 22    Ticket 22                                   docs
- 20    Ticket 20                                   linö
- 19    Ticket 19                                   shop
- 18    Ticket 18                                   research
+ 18    Ticket 18                                   linö
- 17    Ticket 17                                   docs
+ 17    Ticket 17                                   shop
- 15    Bars have no foo                            linö 14    Bar cannot baz                              shop 13    Bar cannot foo                              research 12    Foo cannot bar                              docs 10    Where can I find a Foo when bazing Bazes?   linö 9     Foo never matches Bar                       shop 8     Is there any Bar in Foo?                    research 7     No Foo after deleting Bar                   docs 4     Foo and bar don't baz                       linö 2     Bar is not always baz                       shop 1     Föö fails to bar when baz                   research
+ 16    How to get bar from foo                     research 15    Bars have no foo                            docs 13    Bar cannot foo                              linö 12    Foo cannot bar                              shop 11    Class-based Foos and Bars?                  research 10    Where can I find a Foo when bazing Bazes?   docs 8     Is there any Bar in Foo?                    linö 7     No Foo after deleting Bar                   shop 6     Sell bar in baz                             research 4     Foo and bar don't baz                       docs 1     Föö fails to bar when baz                   linö
 ===== =========================================== ==========
 <BLANKLINE>

-There are 19 private and 97 public tickets in the demo database.
+There are 20 private and 96 public tickets in the demo database.

 >>> tickets.Ticket.objects.filter(private=True).count()
-19
+20
 >>> tickets.Ticket.objects.filter(private=False).count()
-97
+96

 My tickets
 ==========